 95% of the freight transport in Spain is carried out by road.
-This is an activity with important challenges ahead, such as the decarbonisation of the sector, with restrictions on access to the city centres, for polluting vehicles and safety in deliveries.
+This is an activity with important challenges ahead, such as the decarbonisation of the sector, for maintenance of efficient transport, with restrictions on access to the city centres, for polluting vehicles and safety in deliveries.

 Let us consider the following important points, to manage the efficient national transport, in favour of the climate: